Quick links on this page:

 Colin subjects me, quite literally, to a burning stare.
 ‘Oh, you know,’ he says, ‘the usual stuff about the sale of your soul.
 It’s all in the small print on the back of the bottle.’

 Immediately my instincts tell me to say no. I’ve never heard a story where the selling of one’s soul ends well.
-But I can feel hope prepping to run a marathon inside my mind and I don’t want to stop it.
+But I feel a tingle of hope and I don’t want it to stop.
 I’ve been to Afghanistan.
-I came back broken.
+I came back crippled.
 Living in this body is a lonely misery beyond imagining.
 I have no doubt there is trickery behind Colin’s offer, but could it be worse than the life I currently endure?
 I could have my legs back.
 To me, that sounds more appealing than a sauna full of voluptuous nymphomaniacs.
 At least with legs I could enter said sauna without fear of humiliation.
-At the moment I can barely summon the courage to leave my home.
-Day by day, although I fight it, I increasingly understand the mental spiral that eventually led Steve to take his own life.
+At the moment, I can barely summon the courage to leave my home.
+Day by day, although I fight it, I increasingly understand the mental spiral that led Steve to take his own life.

 ‘I must press you for an answer,’ says Colin.